dtch1997/sae-eap/README.md

 ## Roadmap

 Currently, the library is a work-in-progress.
-Here's an overview of current and planned features.
+Here's an overview of current tasks.

 - [ ] Basic functionality
     - [x] Implement basic graph operations (`sae_eap.graph`)